DiagSet: a dataset for prostate cancer histopathological image classification: Results

 \subsection{Evaluation of the final model in the patch recognition task}

-To avoid the overfitting all of the results presented up to this point were obtained on the validation partition of the dataset.
-However, to serve as a reference point for further studies we also evaluated the performance of the final model on the test partition of the data.
-Additionally, compared to the previous experiments which used the DiagSet-A.1 version of the dataset, final performance was reported after training on the DiagSet-A.2, which contained a total of 346 annotated WSI.
+To avoid overfitting all of the results presented up to this point were obtained on the validation partition of the dataset.
+However, to serve as a reference point for further studies, we also evaluated the performance of the final model on the test partition of the data.
+Additionally, compared to the previous experiments, which used the DiagSet-A.1 version of the dataset, the final performance was reported after training on the DiagSet-A.2, which contained a total of 346 annotated WSI.
 We examined the performance of an ensemble consisting of VGG19 models trained separately on $40\times$, $20\times$, $10\times$ and $5\times$ magnifications.
-We evaluated five different class settings, each with a different level of granularity, summarized in Table~\ref{table:class-settings}.

-Class settings 1 and 2 correspond to the binary classification, with Gleason grades 1 and 2 treated as either cancerous or non-cancerous tissue.
-In setting 3 additional discrimination between Gleason grades 3-5 was introduced, and grades 1-2 were added to the non-cancerous class group.
-In setting 4 every Gleason grade was assigned a separate class.
-Finally, in setting 5 we also introduced the discrimination between the non-cancerous classes, treating each of them separately.
+We evaluated five different class settings, each with a different level of granularity.
+Class settings 1 (S1) and 2 (S2) correspond to the binary classification, with Gleason grades 1 and 2 treated as either cancerous (S1) or non-cancerous (S2) tissue.
+In setting 3 (S3), additional discrimination between Gleason grades 3-5 was introduced, and grades 1-2 were added to the non-cancerous class group, leading to 4 total classes.
+In setting 4 (S4), every Gleason grade was assigned a separate class, leading to 6 total classes.
+Finally, in setting 5 (S5), we also introduced the discrimination between the non-cancerous classes, treating each separately, leading to 9 different classes.